 Read a case study of a 14-year-old boy with encephalitis accurately diagnosed by Chiu’s technique.

 UC Los Angeles

 Children’s National Medical Center

 Children’s Hospital Colorado / University of Colorado

 In order to achieve its goals, the PDAID project requires additional funds beyond those provided by CIAPM.
-The state’s contribution to the project is significantly leveraged by generous donations from the Sandler and the William F. Bowes, Jr., foundations for a total of $2.4 million, and by additional funding from the Charles and Helen Schwab foundation.
+The state’s contribution to the project is significantly leveraged by generous donations from the Sandler and the William F. Bowes, Jr., foundations for a total of $2.4 million, and by additional funding from the Charles and Helen Schwab foundation and a $400,000 award from the Marcus Program in Precision Medicine Innovation at UCSF.
 In addition, PDAID is funded by research awards that, together, amount to close to $400,000.